confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 This can be achieved by setting the `ksql.internal.listener` configuration to start a second listener that is used exclusively for inter-node communication.

-If running dual listeners to improve security, you may also wish to enable [authentication and other security measures](security.md).
+If you're running dual listeners to improve security, you may also wish to enable [authentication and other security measures](security.md).

 #### Dual routable listeners